smallketchup82/blog/src/posts/another-year-of-osu-development/index.md

 I desire recognition, a simple "hey, good job, keep it up" would go a long way.
 I want *any* kind of indication that I'm on the right path, but my anxiety won't let me ask for it.
 I don't want to come off as [needy or annoying](/media/cooked.png).
 So, I keep my head down and work, hoping that one day my code will speak for itself.
 I don't ask non-essential questions.
 I don't ask for feedback.
 I don't ask when my PR's will be reviewed.
 I just wait.
 While my fear masks my enthusiasm, I hope my contributions show my dedication where words fail me.

 ### Moving Past It
-Despite the doubt, I push forward.
+Despite the doubts, I push forward.
 Last year, my incompetence shielded me from these feelings; this year, I've had to face them head-on.
 I've had to accept that not every contribution will merge smoothly, and that I'm not perfect.

 I constantly remind myself that I'm not doing this for a spot on the core team; I'm doing this for pure love of the game.
 I'm doing this to improve as a programmer, to gain experience, and to make osu! better.
 When in doubt, I remind myself that my worst failure was bricking the game with my Velopack PR.
 Had I quit then, lazer would never have gotten skin mounting, a beta channel, NVIDIA Reflex, or mobile haptics.
 So, I ignore the anxiety, improve my code, silently work toward my goals, and keep pushing.